BCDA-APS/use_bluesky/templates/README.md

 1. Install this script into your account's `~/bin` directory (or some directory on your exectuable `$PATH` where you install such things).
-1. Change the script's name to something relevant, such as `blueskyWONI` (for the *WONI* instrument)
+1. Change the script's name to something relevant, such as `blueskyWONI` (for the hypothetical *WONI* instrument)
 1. Make sure the script is executable (`chmod +x blueskyWONI`)
 1. In the script, edit `CONDA_ACTIVATE` for the path to your conda `base` environment.
 1. In the script, edit `CONDA_ENVIRONMENT` for the name of your conda environment for bluesky.
 Use `base` if no custom environment.